 A general description of what type of player makes each team:

 BLUE- Likely one of the top three players in their rec league, in their age group.

 Red- The next tier of player in their rec league, likely in the top 4-8 in their age group, or a top player with little or no tournament playing experience.

-Age is based on your current age as of May 1st, and then add a year.
+Age is based on your current age as of May 1st.
 USE THIS LINK IF YOU NEED HELP FIGURING OUT WHAT AGE YOUR SON IS CONSIDERED FOR TRAVEL BASEBALL.
-Add a year to the total as this is for the current year, not the one we will be holding tryouts for.
+Click for the 2022 season to see what age your son will be as of today.
+They will move up in age as of AUGUST 1st.